Vijay Deverakonda: Other work

-He was the brand ambassador of food delivery app Zomato.
-On 15 October 2018, Deverakonda launched his fashion brand Rowdy Wear.
+Deverakonda was the brand ambassador of food delivery app Zomato.
+On 15 October 2018, he launched his fashion brand Rowdy Wear.
 Later, in 2020 Rowdy Wear was launched on Myntra.

 Deverakonda has donated to relief funds, including a donation to families of victims in the 2019 Pulwama attack.

 Deverakonda conceptualised and founded The Deverakonda Foundation, a nonprofit organisation in April 2019.
 In early 2020, he donated ₹24,000 through the Foundation to help Ganesh Ambari, a kickboxer who won the Vaco Indian Open International Kick-boxing Championship Title 2020.

 An initiative was started to battle COVID-19 pandemic crisis.
 The foundation has successfully aided 17,000 middle-class families with their groceries and basic essentials, spending ₹1.7 crores, with the help of his Middle Class Fund (MCF).
 More than 8,500 volunteers donated over ₹1.5 crores to join his community effort.
-Organizers decided to end the initiative on 2 June 2020.
+Organisers decided to end the initiative on 2 June 2020.
+Devarkonda opened his first multiplex theatre in Mahbubnagar in 2021.

 In the media

 Deverakonda says his family used to call him a rowdy every time he did something that they did not approve of.
 Over time, he started using this term for himself and his fans.

-Deverakonda is known to express his real, unfiltered opinions on stage or at interviews and has gathered a lot of popularity and some criticism for his brutal honesty, like his speech at the Arjun Reddy audio launch in 2017.
+Deverakonda is known to express his real, honest, and unfiltered opinions on stage or during interviews, for which he has gathered a lot of popularity and criticism, as seen during his speech at the audio launch of Arjun Reddy, in 2017.

 Deverakonda placed 72nd in the Forbes India Celebrity 100 list of 2018.
 He was ranked in The Times Most Desirable Men at No. 4 in 2018, at No. 3 in 2019, at No. 2 in 2020.
 He was additionally featured by Forbes India in their 30 Under 30 list, and became the most-searched South Indian actor according to Google's annual report.
+As of August 2024, he is one of the most-followed Telugu actors on Instagram.

+Controversies

+In June 2025, a case under the SC/ST Act was filed against him for his alleged comments against the tribal community following the Pahalgam terror attack.

+On 11 November 2025, Deverakonda, and Prakash Raj were questioned by the Crime Investigation Department (CID) in connection with an ongoing investigation into the alleged promotion of online betting apps.
+As of November 2025, the case is still under investigation.